P&O Bank

-P&O Banking Corporation, was a bank established in 1920, by Peninsular and Oriental Steam Navigation Company to develop its private banking business.
+P&O Banking Corporation, was a bank established in 1920, by P&O to develop its private banking business.

-Seven years later (in 1927) the Chartered Bank of India, Australia and China (now Standard Chartered Bank), acquired P&O Bank and its businesses were amalgamated to the global operations of Chartered Bank.
+In 1927 it was sold to Chartered Bank of India, Australia & China and amalgamated into to the global operations of Chartered Bank.

 History

-In 1920 James Mackay, later the Earl of Inchcape, of the Peninsular and Oriental Steam Navigation Company, established the P&O Banking Corporation to develop the shipping company's private banking business.

-Its Director was Sir Alexander Kemp Wright also of the RBS.
+In 1920 P&O, established the P&O Bank to develop the shipping company's private banking business.
+Its director was Alexander Kemp Wright also of the Royal Bank of Scotland.